 You will, however, need to fabricate the mounts yourself.
 These boxes are commonly available at most local hardware stores at a fair price.

-If you are not a fan of having a closed box fitted to the rear of the bike but would instead prefer a more open and easily accessible solution, you could opt for a rear cargo basket similar to the front one.
+If you do not like having a closed box fitted to the rear of the bike but would prefer a more open and easily accessible solution, you could opt for a rear cargo basket similar to the front one.

 Again there will be a wide variety of options available, but I recommend looking for a metal one.
 This will be a good spot for your propane tank and heater, a couple of buckets, a milk crate with misc gear, and more.

 Some manufacturers even have baskets that will extend the cargo rack to the rear, like the Kolpin rear drop basket, giving you lots of extra storage capacity.
-Just ensure you don’t exceed your bike’s rack’s rated capacity or put on too much weight too far at the back with no weight at the front.
+Ensure you don’t exceed the rack’s rated capacity or put too much weight too far at the back with no weight at the front.

-If you cannot fit all the cargo without extending the bike, I would recommend you add a sled or a trailer to your equipment.
+If you cannot fit all the cargo without extending the bike, I recommend adding a sled or a trailer to your equipment.

-If you carry too much gear to fit it all securely on the bike itself, you should consider getting a sled or tub to relieve some stress of the ATV.
+If you carry too much gear to fit it on the bike securely, you should consider getting a sled or tub to relieve some stress from the ATV.
 If you plan on bringing shelter, chairs, food, and beverages, it soon adds up to more than the bike can handle.

 I do not recommend you stack a sky-high mountain of gear onto the bike, even if you can manage to keep it all in place.
 Any added weight will alter the bike’s riding abilities, and the higher you get from the ground, the more negative effect it has.

-As long as there is some snow on the ground, a sled made out of impact-resistant synthetic material will be a cheap and flexible solution to carry extra cargo.
-It will often be cheaper than buying a trailer, and if you use tracks on the bike, it will also work well in deeper snow.
+As long as snow is on the ground, a sled made of impact-resistant synthetic material will be a cheap and flexible solution to carry extra cargo.
+It will often be more affordable than buying a trailer, and if you use tracks on the bike, it will also work well in deeper snow.

 I recommend getting one with a sturdy front frame in metal, preventing the sled from slamming into the bike.

-Besides that, you can almost not go wrong as long as you get a sled from a well-reputed manufacturer.
-Get what’s available close to you as shipping on these can be expensive.
+Apart from that, you can almost not go wrong if you get a sled from a well-reputed manufacturer.
+Get what’s available close to you, as shipping on these can be expensive.

 For those winters when there is not much snow, a plastic sled will wear out quite fast if you use it on bare ground.